pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 appears to using slightly different eclass inheritance ordering for the related field in cases where there are circular inherits.

+Beyond file serialization, pkgcraft is also stricter in what it allows in global scope whether in ebuilds or eclasses due to its bash configuration as mentioned previously.
+This currently causes a decent amount of ebuilds to fail when generating metadata due to command failures in eclass global scope.
+It is unlikely portage or pkgcore will ever be able to catch the same level of issues since they run their metadata generation natively in function scope which hides many of the issues that can only be seen when running in global scope.
+One way to catch them would be to leverage an external bash parser to point them out during `pkgcheck` runs.

 Even with these differences, it should be noted that all package managers should be able to use the others generated cache output if they adhere to the specified format.
 This means it's possible to generate metadata more quickly